 "Everybody's doing work about Obama," he said.
 "I was talking to my wife about the importance of this election internationally.
 It all came together."

 The artist has created what he calls a "vectored image" from different photos of Obama, showing the candidate's face looking left over his shoulder.

-He will use 500 tons of material -- mainly gravel but also sand and possibly some soil in black, brown and white tones -- to create the image on a flat piece of land slightly raised and overlooking the Mediterranean, near downtown Barcelona.
+He has used 500 tons of material -- mainly gravel but also sand and possibly some soil in black, brown and white tones -- to create the image on a flat piece of land slightly raised and overlooking the Mediterranean, near downtown Barcelona.

 The artist and a Barcelona newspaper say the city has temporarily ceded use of the land for the project.

 The materials have been donated, along with bulldozers and their drivers.
-The crews will initially spread the materials along white lines, and other markers that will be laid out according to the sketch.
+The crews initially spreaded the materials along white lines, and other markers laid out according to the sketch.

-Then, the artist's technical team will direct volunteers with garden rakes to put the final touches on the materials, making sure the various colors are spread properly on the ground in order to depict Obama's eyes, hair, cheeks and collar, according to the plans.
+Then, the artist's technical team directed volunteers with garden rakes to put the final touches on the materials, making sure the various colors were spread properly on the ground in order to depict Obama's eyes, hair, cheeks and collar, according to the plans.